 Donald O. Quest, M.D., J. Lawrence Pool, M.D.

-In 1989, The Milstein Pavilion of the Presbyterian Hospital was completed and in-patient care for Neurosurgery and Neurology moved to that facility (Pic.
+In 1989, the Milstein Pavilion of the Presbyterian Hospital was completed and in-patient care for neurosurgery and neurology moved to that facility (Pic.
 4).
-Neuroradiology, previously located in the basement of the Columbia-Presbyterian Medical Center, moved to Milstein with the clinical services and now has two modern suites for diagnostic and interventional angiography, a suite for myelography, and one positron emission tomographic, three magnetic resonance imaging machines, and four computed tomographic scanners.
-The physical structure of the present Institute encompasses 14 floors.
+Neuroradiology, previously located in the basement of the Columbia-Presbyterian Medical Center, moved to Milstein with the clinical services and now has two modern suites for diagnostic and interventional angiography, a suite for myelography, and one positron emission tomography machine, three magnetic resonance imaging machines, and four computed tomographic scanners.
+The physical structure of the present institute encompasses 14 floors.
 The Neurological Institute basement now houses a prototype 4.5-tesla magnetic resonance imaging scanner for research and clinical use.
 The first floor encompasses resident on-call rooms, the entrance lobby, and a small auditorium.
 Doctors’ offices are located on the second floor.
-The 3rd through 12th floors, which formerly housed the neurosurgical operating rooms, intensive care unit, and neurology and neurosurgery patient rooms, have been converted for research and administrative use.
+The third through 12th floors, which formerly housed the neurosurgical operating rooms, intensive care unit, and neurology and neurosurgery patient rooms, have been converted for research and administrative use.
 The 13th floor is devoted to clinical electrophysiology laboratories.
 From the 14th floor, with its several offices and a library, there is a beautiful view of the downtown Manhattan skyline.

 Tracy J. Putnam